MartinPeccin/MartinPeccin/README.md

 My name is Martin , I'm from Argentina and I studied electronic engineering

-* Currently working as IT manager for HCD Bahia Blanca
+* Currently working as IT manager for HCD Bahia Blanca, Buenos Aires

 ## Skills
 * Electronic technician